elisabm99/UV-legacy/README.md

 Each `*.fits` contains:

 ### HDU 0: PRIMARY
 Header only (no image data).
-It stores instrument metadata copied from the source exposures plus stack bookkeeping keywords (see below).
+It stores instrument metadata copied from the source exposures plus stack bookkeeping keywords at the end.

 ### HDU 1: `SCI` (binary table)
 The main stacked spectrum.